Jost Gippert: Digital humanities

-TITUS, ARMAZI, GNC and LOEWE
+TITUS, ARMAZI, GNC, LOEWE and DeLiCaTe

 Gippert is the founder and leader of the TITUS project (Thesaurus of Indo-European Texts and Languages).
 Its goal, since its foundation in 1987, has been the full digital accessibility of textually recorded material of various Indo-European and adjacent languages.
-In 1999, he started the ARMAZI project (Caucasian Languages and Cultures: Electronic Documentation), which aimed at a comprehensive collection of Caucasian languages material.
+In 1999, he started the ARMAZI project (Caucasian Languages and Cultures: Electronic Documentation), which aimed at a comprehensive collection of Caucasian language material.
 This project yielded the Georgian National Corpus (GNC).

-Since 2010, Gippert has been the head of the center “Digital Humanities in the State of Hesse: Integrated Processing and Analysis of Text-based Corpora” within the unit of the “Federal Offensive for the Development of Scientific and Economic Excellence” (LOEWE (project)).
-This center is a collaboration between the Goethe University of Frankfurt and the Technische Universität Darmstadt with additional support from the Goethe Museum Frankfurt.
+Since 2010, Gippert has been the head of the center “Digital Humanities in the State of Hesse: Integrated Processing and Analysis of Text-based Corpora” within the unit of the “Federal Offensive for the Development of Scientific and Economic Excellence” (LOEWE (project).
+This center is a collaboration between the Goethe University of Frankfurt and the Technische Universität Darmstadt with additional support from the Goethe Museum, Frankfurt.

 Electronic manuscript analysis

 In the 1990s, Gippert turned his attention to Oriental manuscripts, working on projects with the goal of making them digitally accessible, e.g., the Tocharian manuscripts of the Berlin Turfan Collection.
 Furthermore, he edited works including the Caucasian-Albanian palimpsest manuscripts found on Mount Sinai.
 In 2009, he was a visiting scholar in the research group “Manuscript Cultures” at the University of Hamburg.
 In summer 2013, he visited the University of Hamburg again, as a Petra Kappert Fellow, participating in the compilation of the “Encyclopedia of Manuscript Cultures” and of the handbook “Comparative Oriental Manuscript Studies”.

+Since 2022 within the project "The Development of Literacy in the Caucasian Territories (DeLiCaTe)" Jost Gippert is leading the working process for the creation of the electronic manuscript analysis models and devices for the Georgian, Armenian and Caucasian Albanian manuscripts.